 Parents may notice that their infant avoids eye contact or doesn't respond, and it may be difficult for them to form emotional bonds and parental attachment.
-Children with autism have unusual responses to sensory experiences and may be highly sensitive to certain sounds, textures, tastes, or smells.
+Children with autism may have unusual responses to sensory stimulation and may be highly sensitive to certain sounds, textures, tastes, or smells.
 They may have deficits in motor coordination and poor muscle tone.

 Autistic children exhibit many kinds of repetitive behaviors early in life, such as hand flapping, body rocking, and making sounds.
 They may arrange or stack objects over and over again.
 Some children inflict injury to themselves by repeated actions such as hand biting and head banging.
-They show an early preference for unvarying routines of everyday life.
+They also have an early preference for unvarying routines of everyday life.